11 Top-Rated Tourist Attractions in Halifax

 Peggy's Cove is a particularly delightful little bay on the rugged Atlantic coast, 43 kilometers southwest of Halifax.
 The area is generally regarded as a must see in this region, and in summer, this little community is largely overrun with tourists.
 Colorful houses, rolling granite bluffs, and an old lighthouse give the pretty spot a special atmosphere.
 Peggy's Cove achieved sad notoriety in September 1998, when a Swissair plane crashed into the sea killing 229 people.
 A memorial marks the event.

 The Maritime Museum of the Atlantic has a view over Halifax harbor and brings the sea indoors with its collection of small craft, model ships, photographs, and curiosities of maritime history.
-Exhibits are devoted to sea life and historic vessels, plus historic events like the monumental Halifax Explosion in 1917.
+One of its most popular exhibits concerns the Titanic disaster and Halifax's role as the port where the survivors were brought.
+Exhibits are devoted to sea life and historic vessels, small craft boatbuilding, World War Convoys, the Days of Sail to the Age of Steam, plus historic events like the monumental Halifax Explosion in 1917.
+The museum is not all static exhibits, with a number of hands-on activities, art programs, and performances.

 Address: 1675 Lower Water Street, Halifax